ateucher/quarto-private-gh-actions/README.md

 \*_If you forget to include all branches when you create your repository from this template, follow the directions on the
 [Quarto website](https://quarto.org/docs/publishing/github-pages.html#source-branch)
-to do this.
+to create an orphan `gh-pages` branch.
 When you have done that, make sure you are back on your `main` branch by running in your
 terminal: `git checkout main` (or switch back to `main` in your Git GUI, e.g., in RStudio)._